ytomofuji/JMAG_JVD/README.md

 Scripts are deposited in `A_Binning`.

 ## Step1.
 Assembly
-First, contigs were assembled from gut metagenome shotgun sequencing data with the script `01_assembly_and_mapping_back.sh`.
+First, contigs were assembled from the gut metagenome shotgun sequencing data with the script `01_assembly_and_mapping_back.sh`.
 Input file should be named as `${ID}_R1.fastq.gz` and `${ID}_R2.fastq.gz`
+For the quality control of the metagenome shotgun sequencing reads, we used OMARU (https://github.com/toshi-kishikawa/OMARU).

 Following variables are required:
 ・`DIR`: Directory for analysis